Infertility and mental health

 The reality is that it is not possible to create a controllable, predictable life for yourself forever – as nothing stays the same forever.
 Life is not likely to ever pan out exactly how you planned it in your head – and in fact the only constant is that life will involve change, and try as you may to control the future, sometimes all you can do is trust that whatever happens, you can adapt and make the best of it.

 This overwhelming and uncomfortable feeling of uncertainty can keep you up at night, it can get you thinking over and over how to neutralise it and how to protect yourself from anything that might go wrong.
-All this energy pre-occupying your mind and your body is exhausting – it’s easy to see how there is a link between infertility and mental health.
+All this energy pre-occupying your mind and your body is exhausting – it’s easy to see how there is a link between mental health and infertility.

 Our top tips for managing infertility and mental health